Skip to main content

 SettingDescription

-Size Tolerance (%)Allows small size differences when matching.
+Size Tolerance (%)Allows small differences in total torrent size when filtering candidates before file matching.

 Minimum Piece Ratio (%)For partial matches, minimum percent of torrent data that must exist on disk.